 Why Chinese medical industry needs AI

-The combine AI with medical appliances is intended to eliminate much of the highly repetitive work and empower doctors to help them deliver faster and more accurate reports, according to Dr. Joseph Reger, CTO, Fujitsu EMEIA.
+The combined AI with medical appliances is intended to eliminate much of the highly repetitive work and empower doctors to help them deliver faster and more accurate reports, according to Dr. Joseph Reger, CTO, Fujitsu EMEIA.

 The rapid commercialization of machine learning and big data has helped bring AI to the forefront of healthcare and life sciences and is set to change how the industry diagnoses and treats disease.

-AI can help you save plenty of cost, especially for small clinic business.
+AI can help you save plenty of costs, especially for small clinic businesses.
 According to a 2016 study by Frost & Sullivan, the market for AI in healthcare is projected to reach $6.6 billion by 2021, a 40% growth rate.
 The report goes on to say that clinical support from AI will strengthen medical imaging diagnosis processes and using AI solutions for hospital workflows will enhance care delivery.
 Frost & Sullivan also reports that AI has the potential to improve outcomes by 30 to 40 percent at the same time the costs of treatment by as much as 50%.

 Lack of human doctors.
-It is the common sense for Chinese people that it is hard to go to a doctor due to the poor distribution of resources and lack of quality general practitioners, leaving hospitals to bear the brunt of treating patients.
+It is common sense for Chinese people that it is hard to go to a doctor due to the poor distribution of resources and lack of quality general practitioners, leaving hospitals to bear the brunt of treating patients.
 China also doesn’t have enough doctors: While the OECD average is 3.19 doctors for every 1,000 people, China only has 2.22 doctors and assisting physicians for every 1,000 people.

-In addition, due to huge population, the amount of patients forces Chinese hospitals to enhance their efficiency by the combination of AI.
+In addition, due to the huge population, the amount of patients forces Chinese hospitals to enhance their efficiency by the combination of AI.
 For an instance, China has one of the highest lung cancer rates in the world.
 Forbes reported in April 2017 that there were more than 700,000 new cases of lung cancer in the country in 2015 and there are 80,000 radiologists in China who diagnose around 1.4 billion radiology scans a year.